Animal Control FAQs Police FAQs Legal/City Attorney FAQs Utilities FAQs

 Does the City Have a 24 hour drop box?

 Yes, the City Hall drop box is open 24/7, and is located adjacent to the main City Hall entrance at 701 Fourth St. View the drop box location.

 Do I need a burn permit?

 Yes, burn permits are required within the City limits and restrictions apply.
-To acquire a burn permit, come down to City Hall, at 701 Fourth St. There is no fee for a burn permit and they do not expire, but they can be revoked.
-If you happen to lose your burn permit, however, please come into City Hall and fill out a new permit.
+To acquire a burn permit, visit City Hall, at 701 Fourth St. There is no fee for a burn permit and they do not expire, but they can be revoked.
+If you happen to lose your burn permit, please visit City Hall and fill out a new permit.